bdbenim/stash-empornium/README.md

   -h, --help            show this help message and exit --configdir CONFIGDIR
-                        specify the directory containing configuration files -t TORRENTDIR, --torrentdir TORRENTDIR
-                        specify the directory where .torrent files should be saved -p PORT, --port PORT  port to listen on (default: 9932) --version             show program's version number and exit --anon                upload anonymously
+                        specify the directory containing configuration files --version             show program's version number and exit

-Tags:
-  optional tag settings

-  -c                    include codec as tag
-  -d                    include date as tag
-  -f                    include framerate as tag
-  -r                    include resolution as tag

 Output:
   options for setting the log level